mvrahden/go-enumer/README.md

 If you need to also enable deserialization for your **default** enum value from a zero values please check out the section for ["undefined"-value](#the-undefined-feature).

-### Magic comment `//go:enum`
+### Comment directive `//go:enum`

-`go-enumer` only needs one single `//go:generate` directive per package to screen the entire package thanks to the introduction of `//go:enum` magic comment.
+`go-enumer` only needs one single `//go:generate` directive per package to screen the entire package thanks to the introduction of `//go:enum` comment directive.
 It acts as a marker of all enums.
 Now `go-enumer` can determine all enums of a package in a single pass, reducing redundant scans and therefore making the code generation (and your CI process) much more efficient.

-But the magic comment `//go:enum` does not exclusively serve as a marker to detect enums, it also enables config **mixins**.
+But the `//go:enum` directive does not exclusively serve as a marker to detect enums, it also enables config **mixins**.
 By supplying it with a finegrained configuration on an enum type level, we have the ability to overwrite the global `generate` configuration.

 The following example will generate `json` interfaces for practically all enums it will detect, except for this specific `Greeting` enum, where it will generate both `json` and `yaml` interfaces.

-> The magic comment currently offers support for all configuration options, which are available on a global configuration level.
+> The comment directive currently offers support for all configuration options, which are available on a global configuration level.

 ```go
 package mypackage